 - 1. What do you understand by official writing style? - 2.
-What are the features of official writing style?
+What are the features of official writing style? - 3.
+List and explain features of official writing style you know.

 In civil services, official writing style is very important as it tells the distinctive manner of writing.
 Schedule officers should have a good style.
 Without it, they will be severely handicapped in projecting their views in a manner to be clearly understood and to carry due weight.